0xRose/Rose-RAT/README.md

 # How is it working?

-When a grabber created with [Rose](https://github.com/DamagingRose/Rose-Grabber) (with the RAT enabled) is opened, it'll try to connect to a SocketIO Server.
+When a grabber created with [Rose](https://github.com/0xrose/Rose-Stealer_old) (with the RAT enabled) is opened, it'll try to connect to a SocketIO Server. # Note: This is outdated
 The server will create a `SID` for the victim's client (which is a temporary ID) that is going to be deleted once the victim's client is shutdown.
 The server will then send a WebHook that a victim has connected with his `IP` and his `SID` ([Preview](#preview)) Then, it'll wait for the Server command and execute it in the background.